kelvinou01/effective-handbook/content/_index.md

 ## The Effective Altruism Handbook You Can Remember (Alpha)

-The EA Handbook with spaced-repetition built in.
-This handbook is augmented with a set of prompts to make deep internalization and retention effortless.
+This handbook is augmented with a set of flashcards to make deep internalization and retention effortless.
+The flashcards can be accessed centrally on [Orbit](https://withorbit.com/) after you've interacted with them in this text.

 We forget most of what we read.
 [Memory systems make memory into a choice, rather than an event left up to chance](https://numinous.productions/ttft/#summary).
 However, what if we could embed the benefits of retreival practice — better retention and internalization — right into our mediums of thought?